cz23in/algorithms/README.md

 4. Existing Coverage Tool
    - I initially experimented with Intellij's built in coverage tool, which doesn't show branch coverage by default so I had to figure that out.
 I then switched to Jacoco as it shows individual function coverage compared to Intellij's

-**Adam Atchia**
-I contributed by furfilling my portion of the assignment for functions UnionFind.union and NextSmallerElement.
-I developed my own coverage tool and framework for reusable coverage maps, as well as improved the test cases which did not previously exist for the two functions.

 **Xueqi Zhang**

 1. Branch Coverage Measurement: